 Substitutions and Variations

-- Add a protein!
+- Add poultry or meat!
 This would be delicious — and even more filling! — with chicken.
 Pan sear bite-size pieces of chicken breast or chicken thighs in a little oil and butter, then add to the pasta.

 - Add leafy greens!
 Instead of making a side-dish, consider stirring in a bag of baby spinach, arugula, or even chopped kale or Swiss chard.
-This ups the fiber too!
+Keeps you full longer, too!

 - Fresh herbs: If you’re not making our gremolata recipe to serve on top, consider adding fresh herbs to amp up the flavor.
 Fresh basil or parsley are great options.